 The Unitarian Universalist Service Committee (UUSC) is an organization grounded in UU values that is working to protect the human right to water for all people.
-UUSC works with other organizations, UU congregations, and activists to guarantee people's right to access safe, affordable water.
+UUSC works with other organizations, UU congregations, and activists to guarantee that privatization does not threaten people's right to access safe, affordable water.

 In Kenya, the Kakamega Rain Forest is the last remaining rain forest in the country.
-(More information: en.wikipedia.org/wiki/Kakamega_Forest.)
+(More information available at www.en.wikipedia.org/wiki/Kakamega\Forest.)
 UUSC is working with another organization to teach students in Kenyan schools how to protect their rain forest through a project called Hope in Crops.
 Protecting the rain forest is critical to protecting their water.
-The students working with Hope in Crops are planting traditional Kenyan trees close to the riverbanks, which helps the soil retain moisture and also protects the river from contamination.
+The three primary rivers in this rain forest are the headwaters of Lake Victoria, which is considered the source of the Nile River.
+The students working with Hope in Crops are planting traditional Kenyan trees close to the river banks, which helps the soil retain moisture.
+They are also working to protect the river from contamination.
 Planting trees helps the forest stay healthy and the rivers stay clean and strong.
 This means clean water for people to drink!